Timber is still a somewhat niche investment, so it’s not surprising that many land buyers may not be familiar with how to value timber land.

 In the report they create, they can tell you how much your timber land is worth.

 How does an appraiser value timber?

 The timber appraisal is the process by which your acreage is assessed and assigned value.

-As with any other kinds of real estate, there isn’t just one method for appraising timber.
+As with any other kind of real estate, there isn’t just one method for appraising timber.

-In our case, there are three primary methods used to value timber land.
+In this case, there are three primary methods used to value timber land.